muhac/chinese-holidays-calendar/README.md

 Subscription link of public holidays in mainland China

-> Calendar data updated at 8:57 on January 31, 2024
+> Calendar data updated at 9:00 on February 1, 2024

 ## Demo